Cactus Flower (film): Reception

-The film was a box office success, becoming the ninth highest-grossing film of 1969.
+The film was a box-office success, becoming the tenth highest-grossing film of 1969.

-Howard Thompson of The New York Times stated that "both the expansive scenario of I. A. L. Diamond and the flexible direction of Gene Saks open up and even ventilate the story".
-Roger Ebert gave the film 3½ stars out of four and declared that "the chemistry works" and "the movie is better than the play".
-Gene Siskel gave the film two stars out of four, writing, "This is a film in the old style, but not in the good old style.
+Howard Thompson of The New York Times stated that "both the expansive scenario of I. A. L. Diamond and the flexible direction of Gene Saks open up and even ventilate the story."

+Roger Ebert of the Chicago Sun-Times gave the film 3½ stars out of four, and declared that "the chemistry works" and "the movie is better than the play."

+Gene Siskel of the Chicago Tribune gave the film two stars out of four, writing, "This is a film in the old style, but not in the good old style.
 The lines are neither current nor witty."

 Variety wrote that the names of the stars "should pack some boxoffice punch.
 The film, however, drags, which is probably the [worst] thing that can be said of a light comedy.
 It's due to sloppy direction by Gene Saks and the miscasting of Matthau opposite Miss Bergman."

 Charles Champlin of the Los Angeles Times wrote, "Cactus Flower was a successful Broadway comedy and it translates to the screen quite nicely ...
 It is a craftily contrived piece of silliness enacted by competent and attractive people: Laugh In's Goldie Hawn, Walter Matthau and Ingrid Bergman in that order of laudability."

 In her first major film role, Goldie Hawn, once described by Time as the "dizzy cream puff who is constantly blowing her lines [on Laugh-In]", was praised in that same magazine for being "a natural reactress; her timing is so canny that even her tears run amusingly".
 Hawn's performance in the film won her the Academy Award for Best Supporting Actress.

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 20 reviews, with an average score of 6.9/10.
-On Metacritic, the film received a score of 67 based on 5 reviews, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 85%, based on 20 reviews, with an average score of 6.9/10.
+On Metacritic, the film received a score of 67, based on 5 reviews, indicating "generally favorable" reviews.

 Awards and nominations

 Music

-The film score was composed, arranged and conducted by Quincy Jones and featured vocalists Sarah Vaughan and Johnny Wesley and the soundtrack album was released on the Bell label in 1969.
+The film score was composed, arranged and conducted by Quincy Jones and featured vocalists Sarah Vaughan and Johnny Wesley.
+The soundtrack album was released on the Bell label in 1969.

-The Vinyl Factory stated, "The music Jones supplied for this trippy film is Quincy's nod to psychedelia and sunshine pop – covering the Monkees' 'I'm a Believer', and 'I Wonder What She's Doin' Tonight', which was penned by Boyce and Hart, also of Monkees fame.
+The Vinyl Factory stated, "The music Jones supplied for this trippy film is Quincy's nod to psychedelia and sunshine pop – covering the Monkees' (composed by Neil Diamond) 'I'm a Believer', and 'I Wonder What She's Doin' Tonight', which was penned by Boyce and Hart, also of Monkees fame.
 Sarah Vaughan adds some gravity with 'The Time for Love Is Anytime', and there's even a groovy version of 'To Sir, With Love'.
 A sweet cocktail."
 The score also contains a second Monkees cover, "She Hangs Out", written by Jeff Barry, another artist who had worked with the Monkees.